More-than-Human Participation (Review)

 Design

-Framing of design as the key disciplines and site for conversations that and move from critique to action.
+Frame design as a key discipline and a site for moving from critique to action.

 Escobar, Arturo.
 “Autonomous Design and the Emergent Transnational Critical Design Studies Field.”
 Strategic Design Research Journal 11, no. 2 (2018): 139–46. https://doi.org/10/ggnz7m.